 The act of murder involves a person of sound mind unlawfully killing another with the intention to kill.
 The act of murder can also be proven in cases where there was no intention to kill, but there was the intent to cause grievous bodily harm (GBH).

-Even though someone may die as a result of the accused’s actions they may still not be guilty of murder, e.g. if the accused were acting in self defence.
+Even though someone may die as a result of the accused’s actions the defendant may not be found guilty of murder, if they were, for example, acting in self defence.
 However the accused would not be able to claim they were acting under duress in a murder charge.

 - Diminished responsibility

 Essentially an abnormality of the mind which would have to arise from a recognised medical condition and substantially impair the accused’s ability to understand their conduct, form a rational judgement or exercise self-control.